enginebai/Algorithms/topics/graph.md

         // Queue all its non-visiting adjacent vertices. val adjacentVertices = graph[vertexToVisit]
         adjacentVertices.forEach { v ->
-            if (v.visitState == NOT_VISIT) {
+            // This check makes sure that each vertex is visited at most once. if (v.visitState == NOT_VISIT) {
                 v.visitState = DISCOVERED
                 v.distance = vertexToVisit.distance + 1